 Supported by several studies, eggs have been found to raise good (HDL) cholesterol levels thus lowering the risk of heart disease, stroke, and other illnesses.
 Many studies have been conducted to establish the relationship between egg consumption and the risk of heart disease and stroke.
 One study involving almost 300,000 participants, demonstrated that there was no significant link found between the two.
 Generally, up to 3 whole eggs may be eaten per day.
 More studies may be necessary to verify all claims.

 Smoothies make a great breakfast they are packed with vitamins and minerals as well as tasting good.
 Plus they are so easy to prepare.
 Simply toss everything into the blender and you’re done.

 Smoothies are low in calories yet rich in fiber.
-Unlike extracting juices, smoothies are prepared using the whole fruit or vegetable.
-All the fibers are included into the mix so drinking it makes you feel like you’ve eaten a full meal.
-And since it’s already in liquid form, it makes it easy for your body to digest it so it no longer has to exert too much effort in breaking down your food.
+Unlike extracting juices, smoothies are prepared using a whole fruit or vegetable.
+All the fibers are included in the mix so drinking it makes you feel like you’ve eaten a full meal.
+And since it’s already in liquid form, it makes it easy for your body to digest so it no longer has to exert too much effort in breaking down your food.